A Travel and Lifestyle Blog

 Anyone that has followed my little blog for a while will know that I am a massive advocate of mindfulness and being present, (sorry to bang on about it), so Im not one to be on my phone/technology all the time anyway, but when you cant use it at all for hours, its strange.
 The first couple of days it felt alien, but then I began to enjoy it.
 I rediscovered my love of reading novels.
 I did a lot of thinking and contemplating.
 I took note books in and did a lot of writing.
 I took my journal in and did a lot of planning.
 I started planning and writing (in a new note book of course) small life goals I want to achieve.
 I found I actually began to relish the lack of technology!
 I visited my social media accounts just once a day, usually morning but sometimes when I got home in the evening instead, and I bloody liked it.
 Sitting there for hours with my husband ignoring me (haha), got me thinking, should we all digitally detox on a regular basis for the good of our health?

 So, cards on the table, be honest, how many of you check your social media on a daily basis?
 How many of you check it more than 4/5 times in a day?
 I bet a very high majority of you do, and some obsess and check even more. (apparently, according to The Times, people check their phones an average of 1500 times a week, and up to 4 times an hour) But have you ever questioned what are you actually checking for?
 I hadnt.
 What causes you to click onto you social media that many times a day?
 Does it matter if a stranger has unfollowed you?
 Is it going to affect your life if your last picture posted only got X amount of likes?
 Are you really going to lose sleep over something a stranger said about another stranger in the latest Twitter drama?
+We spoke about getting caught up in the vanity metrics in this post.

 People are apparently even buying followers/likes etc. How crazy is that!
 They are buying themselves an illusion.
 Madness!
 Why do we worry about these things?
 I remember myself, feeling so disappointed when I got 100 followers on Instagram, only to see it go down to 97 the next day.
 Why??
 What bothered me?